wp-plugins/rollover-tab/readme.txt

 norollover: optional boolean.
 As default tab panels will switch when your mouse is on the tab (click is not necessary).
 If norollover is set "true", panels will switch when you click the tab.

+border: optional boolean.
+As default panel has no border.
+If border is set "true", border will display.

+margin: optional.
+Default value is "-26px".
+If your panels' top border doesn't match the tab graphic, you can adjust the position of the top border.

+height: optional.
+As default panels' height will adjust automatic.
+You can assign fixed height to your panels.

 label: caption of tabs, required.

 NOTICE: with rich text editor, you must NOT insert any line breaks between [rollover-tabs] and next [rollover-tab], between [/rollover-tab] and next [rollover-tab], between [/rollover-tab] and [/rollover-tabs].
 Due to wordpress automatic &lt;p&gt; insertion.